 JESSICA SHEA SPOTSWOOD is a DC-based dramaturgy student turned YA author.
 She is the author of The Cahill Witch Chronicles, which includes BORN WICKED, STAR CURSED, and SISTERS FATE along with WILD SWANS and THE LAST SUMMER OF THE GARRETT GIRLS.
 She edited the acclaimed anthologies A TYRANNY OF PETTICOATS and THE RADICAL ELEMENT and co-edited, with Tess Sharpe, TOIL AND TROUBLE.

 ANGIE STANTON is the author of the bestselling Young Adult contemporary romance novels DREAM CHASER and LOVE ‘EM OR LEAVE ‘EM.
 She is also the author of SNOWED OVER, a Christmas novella, and the Jamieson Collection series including ROCK AND A HARD PLACE and SNAPSHOT.
 Her ROYALLY LOST is a YA romance about Becca, who wants nothing more than to go home from the European vacation her father has dragged her on to play happy family, till she meets Nikolai, the Crown Prince of a small country who has run off to find a way out of embracing the future his parents have mapped out for him.

 AARON STARMER is the author of DWEEB, THE ONLY ONES, and the acclaimed Riverman series.
 His most recent work is the YA novel, SPONTANEOUS, a black comedy about a high school where students begin to spontaneously combust.
 He is currently working on his next YA novel, MEME.
 Aaron lives with his family in Vermont.

 RAY STOEVE is a queer, nonbinary writer from Seattle, Washington.
 They received a 2016-2017 Made at Hugo House Fellowship for their young adult fiction, and are on a personal mission to include at least one trans character in every book they write.
-When they’re not writing heartfelt queer stories, they can be found working with youth, hiking their beloved Pacific Northwest, or on stage in drag.
-They’re currently at work on their debut novel, and their short story “Parker Outside the Box” appears in Bethany Morrow (editor)’s forthcoming TAKE THE MIC: FICTIONAL STORIES OF EVERYDAY RESISTANCE, an anthology edited by Bethany C. Morrow.
-Their first novel, BETWEEN PERFECT AND REAL, will be published by Amulet. raystoeve.wordpress.com/
+When they’re not writing heartfelt queer stories, they can be found hiking their beloved Pacific Northwest or on stage in drag.
+They are a contributor to TAKE THE MIC: FICTIONAL STORIES OF EVERYDAY RESISTANCE, an anthology edited by Bethany C. Morrow.
+Their first novel, BETWEEN PERFECT AND REAL, will be published by Amulet. raystoeve.wordpress.com